Preconditioned Score-based Generative Models: Further Analysis

 \subsection{Parameter selection}

 We investigate how to set properly $\alpha$ of Eq.~\eqref{eq:r_p_soft} and Eq.~\eqref{eq:stats2}.
 Increasing $\alpha$ will weaken the preconditioning effect; When $\alpha \rightarrow +\infty$, $M_f$ and $M_p$ both become the identity operator.
 Empirically, we find that for higher iterations $T$, higher $\alpha$ is preferred (Table~\ref{tab:pds_para}).
 We aim to quantify the relation between $\alpha$ and $T$.
 By Thm.~\ref{thm:unchange2}, the preconditioned reverse diffusion (Eq.~\eqref{eq: accelerate3}) reverses the transformed forward process (Eq.~\eqref{eq:forward_M}), instead of the original one (Eq.~\eqref{eq:forward_diffusion_con}) used in model training.
-The deviation between Eq.~\eqref{eq:forward_M} and Eq.~\eqref{eq:forward_diffusion_con} brings challenge for the model to fit the score function, as the noisy input distribution deviates from what is exposed to model training at each step.
+The deviation between Eq.~\eqref{eq:forward_M} and Eq.~\eqref{eq:forward_diffusion_con} brings {a} challenge for the model to fit the score function, as the noisy input distribution deviates from what is exposed to model training at each step.
 We assume the error per iteration grows linearly with this deviation, proportional to

 where $I$ is the identity operator, and $\left \| \cdot\right\|$ is the $l_2$ norm of the linear operators in $\mathbb{R}^{d}\rightarrow \mathbb{R}^{d}$.